Zoning Bylaw No. 12375

 .1 All deciduous trees shall have a minimum clear stem height of 1.5 m.

 .3 Tree size will be defined in the City of Kelowna’s Urban Tree Guide, if only one tree is required, it must be a large tree or conifer.
-All columnar trees shall be considered a medium or small tree for purposes of minimum ratio between tree size.
+All columnar trees shall be considered a medium or small tree for determination of the tree size ratio.
+However, these trees require the equivalent Large Tree Growing Medium Volume.
+All trees onsite including the trees within the landscape area and the trees within parking lot landscape islands must meet this ratio.

 Figure 7.2.1 - Visual Example of Soil-Based Landscaping